rjo1970/dumbster/README.txt

 Forked from http://quintanasoft.com/dumbster/ version 1.6 by Jason Kitchen

 * Works as a single-threaded unit testing SMTP target
-* Works as a multi-threaded unit testing SMTP target with SimpleSmtpServer setThreaded(boolean)
+* Works as a multi-threaded unit testing SMTP target with SmtpServer setThreaded(boolean)
 * API change- returns an Array of messages rather than an Iterator
 * API change- RollingMailStore implements MailStore keeps rolling 100 msgs.
-* API change- SimpleSmtpServer you can inject your own MailStore implementation.
+* API change- SmtpServer you can inject your own MailStore implementation.

 * Now works stand-alone as an executable JAR